GohEeEn/insecure-flight-booking-app/README.md

 ## How to run this program

-1. Encrypting sensitive properties
+1. Decrypt encrypted sensitive properties
     - Encryption of sensitive properties inside file application.properties is enabled with [Jasypt](http://www.jasypt.org)
     - To generate the encoded credential value, go to maven library path ` ~/.m2/repository/org/jasypt/jasypt/1.9.0` on terminal (CLI)
-    - Use the following commmand to run the JAR program to generate the encoded value
+    - Use the following command to run the JAR program to generate the encoded value
       ```
        java -cp jasypt-1.9.0.jar org.jasypt.intf.cli.JasyptPBEStringEncryptionCLI input="value" password=<key> algorithm=PBEWithMD5AndDES
       ```